 A good fluid intake should also be encouraged, especially for those patients who have symptoms related to hypotension.
 Alcohol should be avoided – as most symptomatic patients with ME/CFS have alcohol intolerance.

-> We have produced a new leaflet that explains how a good diet can help improve the health of people with ME/CFS.
-It is written by MEA diet and nutrition adviser Sue Luscombe and consultant dietitian Michelle Dobrota-Gibbs.
+> We have produced a leaflet that explains how a good diet can help improve the health of people with ME/CFS.
+It is written by ME Association diet and nutrition adviser Sue Luscombe and consultant dietitian Michelle Dobrota-Gibbs:

 ^ Return to Top